 Here is helpful information on the UCF College of Medicine’s Willed-Body Program.
 We thank you for your generous consideration.

 On behalf of our medical students, I want to thank you for considering a generous gift to the UCF College of Medicine’s Willed-Body Program, one of three sites of The Anatomical Board for the State of Florida.
 I would like to take this opportunity to share with you the importance of willed-bodies in training the minds, hearts and hands of young physicians.

-I have taught anatomy for over 35 years, and when it comes to teaching the science and the art of the human body, there is simply no substitute for your gift.
+I have taught anatomy for many years, and when it comes to teaching the science and the art of the human body, there is simply no substitute for your gift.
 No computer program or two-dimensional drawing can substitute for the knowledge young medical students get from studying an actual human body’s anatomy in preparation for their first encounters with living patients.

 Human cadavers are our students’ first patient and as such, they are treated with dignity, respect and appreciation.
 As you see here, each year our students honor their first patients at the end of Anatomy Lab with a send-off ceremony, a medical school tradition that thanks the individuals who willed their remains for their role as teachers – about health, disease, life and death.